Itz-fork/Nexa-API/README.md

 ## Add new routes 👨‍🎨
 - Create a new file in [`routes`](api/routes) directory (Ex: `myRoute.py`)
-- Add this code (Here we add new route named `/test` which returns the text, `Hello from Fastapi, Nexa-API 🌊`)
+- Add this code (Here we add new route named `/test` which returns the text, `Hello from Fastapi, Nexa API 🌊`)
 ```python
 from fastapi import APIRouter
 from ..functions.response import send_response